Disulfidptosis-related gene SLC7A11 predicts prognosis and indicates tumor immune infiltration in lung adenocarcinoma

 Contributions: (I) Conception and design: J Zhu, L Min; (II) Administrative support: J Wu, W Nai; (III) Provision of study materials or patients: H Ge, Y Chen; (IV) Collection and assembly of data: S Zhang, J Wu; (V) Data analysis and interpretation: J Zhu, L Min; (VI) Manuscript writing: All authors; (VII) Final approval of manuscript: All authors.

 Correspondence to: Lingfeng Min, PhD.
-Department of Respiratory Medicine and Critical Care Medicine, Clinical Medical School of Yangzhou University, Subei People’s Hospital of Jiangsu Province, 98 West Nantong Road, Yangzhou 225000, China.
+Department of Respiratory Medicine and Critical Care Medicine, Northern Jiangsu People’s Hospital Affiliated to Yangzhou University, 98 West Nantong Road, Yangzhou 225000, China.
 Email: minlingfeng@126.com.

 Background: Lung adenocarcinoma (LUAD) is closely associated with factors such as smoking and metabolic disorders.
 A unique form of cell death known as disulfidptosis, which is regulated by genes like SLC7A11, has emerged as an area of interest; however, its effect on the immune microenvironment in the context of cancer remains largely unexplored.
 The aim of this study was to analyze the immunoregulatory role of disulfidptosis-related genes in LUAD to unveil and underscore their significance in the process of immune regulation.